tlricherson/Data-Conversations/1-Data Stories.md

 Segel, E., & Heer, J. (2010).
 [Narrative visualization: Telling stories with data](https://egerber.mech.northwestern.edu/wp-content/uploads/2015/02/Narrative_Visualization.pdf).
 IEEE transactions on visualization and computer graphics, 16(6), 1139-1148.

+## Bunny trails ##
+Last year, we started building and sharing a new type of data wall in our district---one which was designed to encourage a broader conversation.
+Learn more about our [district data stories](https://www.tumwater.k12.wa.us/Page/7852).